Skip to main content

 For more information about electronic encounter form submission, please email our Encounters department.

 Generally, claims received more than 12 months after the date of treatment may not be paid.
-However, some programs may require you to submit claims within a shorter period of time (e.g., 90 days for Texas CHIP program).
+However, some programs may require you to submit dental insurance claims within a shorter period of time (e.g., 90 days for Texas CHIP program).
 To be sure, please refer to your dentist handbook.
 If you receive notification that no payment was made because of late submission:

 • The patient is responsible for their coinsurance/copayment portion only.
 The amount that would have been payable by Delta Dental may not be charged to the patient.